 The prob with this kind of thinking?
 While you are waiting for the perfect time to keep (or make) your fitness a priority, your waistline is growing and that little black dress that’s 2 sizes smaller than your normal size is a little, ahem, tight.
 Plus, you are getting further and further away from your Year End goal, which means it will take you until April to get back to where you were in November.

 The Quick Fix: The answer, sweets, is super simple…quit procrastinating.
 Don’t wait any longer.
-Find a nutrition plan (check out my free Get Lean Eating Plan to get back on track toot suite).
+Find a nutrition plan (check out my 4-Week Meal Plan w/50+ Clean Eating Recipe eBook).

 Look for a workout program you can do in the comfort of your own home that gets you excited and start today.
 No Excuses, right?
-This one will have the whole family dancing to a healthy holiday season.
+This one will have you sweatin it out to amazeballs tunes PLUS, it’s a blast!

 Now you will have a huge head start going into the New Year, instead of playing catch up with the rest of the crowd.
 Plus, you’ll be setting an example to your kiddos and family and friends as the fit gal who doesn’t live by diets anymore.
 Instead, this is your new lifestyle.

 Are you ready to get a head start on your New Year fitness goals?
 Make sure to take advantage of my December special where you will get 2 weeks of online coaching with me for FREE when you sign up for my 1:1 coaching.